What is pediatric dentistry?

-A filling is a synthetic material that Dr. Young uses to fill a cavity after all of the tooth decay has been removed.
-Fillings do not generally hurt because Dr. Young uses laser dentistry or in the case of deeper cavities, will numb your mouth with an anesthetic.
+A filling is a synthetic material that Children's Dentistry uses to fill a cavity after all of the tooth decay has been removed.
+Fillings do not generally hurt because Children's Dentistry uses laser dentistry or in the case of deeper cavities, will numb your mouth with an anesthetic.
 Fillings are made from a variety of different materials, including tooth colored composite resin.
-Dr. Young does not use silver/mercury amalgam fillings in his office.
+Children's Dentistry does not use silver/mercury amalgam fillings in their offices.

 How often should I brush my child's teeth?